-Bloomberg BNA’s Homeland Security Briefing® provides daily coverage of significant federal, legislative, and state actions related to security and anti-terrorism.
+Bloomberg Law’s Homeland Security Briefing® provides daily coverage of significant federal, legislative, and state actions related to security and anti-terrorism.

 The U.S. Chamber of Commerce and the Real Estate Roundtable reached a “backroom deal” that would stymie real changes to the immigrant investor program, Sens.
 Charles Grassley (R-Iowa) and Patrick Leahy (D-Vt.) claim.